TheEdoRan/next-safe-action/website/docs/safe-action-client/instance-methods.md

 use<const ClientInput, const NextCtx>(middlewareFn: MiddlewareFn<ClientInput, Ctx, NextCtx>) => new SafeActionClient()
 ```

 `use` accepts a middleware function of type [`MiddlewareFn`](/docs/types#middlewarefn) as argument and returns a new instance of the safe action client with that middleware function added to the stack, that will be executed after the last one, if any.
-Check out how to use this method in the related [middleware section](/docs/usage/middleware) of the usage guide.
+Check out how to `use` middleware in [the related section](/docs/usage/middleware) of the usage guide.

 ## `metadata`